 Although studies have varied in their design from scanning people’s brains to forming Alzheimer’s plagues in a test tube, the focus of these studies has been on the polyphenolic compounds found in Green tea.

-In one recent study published in the European Journal of Clinical Nutrition, researchers used MRI scans of the brains to evaluate brains function in healthy subjects as they performed tasks testing their working memory – the type that allows the brain to both store and process information at the same time.
+In one recent study published in the European Journal of Clinical Nutrition, researchers used MRI scans of the brains to evaluate brain function in healthy subjects as they performed tasks testing their working memory – the type that allows the brain to both store and process information at the same time.

-Subjects’ brains were scanned after consuming two different doses of a beverage containing green tea extract or placebo.
+Subjects’ brains were scanned after consuming two different doses of a beverage containing green tea extract or a placebo.

 Researchers noted that this was the first study of its kind to show that MRI brain scans could be used to examine the effects of green tea extract on brain performance.